oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/_index.md

 This occurs if the Domain `logHomeEnabled` field is explicitly set to `true`, or if `logHomeEnabled` isn't set and `domainHomeSourceType` is set to `PersistentVolume`.
 When overriding, the log location will be the location specified by the `logHome` setting.

+By default, all the log files are located follow the server layout subdirectories when of `logHome` and `logHomeEnabled` is setup.
+If you want all the files to locate at a single level at the root of the `logHome`, you can specify `logHomeLayout` as `flat`.

 If you want to fine tune the `.log` and `.out` rotation behavior for WebLogic Servers and domains, then you can update the related `Log MBean` in your WebLogic configuration.
 Alternatively, for WebLogic Servers, you can set corresponding system properties in `JAVA_OPTIONS`: